Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Theory

 \subsection{Regularization}

-As the acquired PWI images suffer from poor SNR the problem of quantifying CBF and ATT is typically ill-posed.
-A method to incorporate a priori knowledge of the parameters $u$ into the maximum likelihood estimation problem~\ref{eq:stat} via Bayes' theorem is known as maximum a posteriori estimation and leads to
+As the acquired PWI images suffer from poor SNR the problem of quantifying CBF and ATT typically\responseRone{R1.C12}{ suffers from numerically instabilities}.
+A method to incorporate a priori knowledge of the parameters $u$ into the maximum likelihood estimation problem~\ref{eq:stat} \responseRone{R1.C12}{} is known as maximum a posteriori estimation and leads to